-The set of Accounts represent the current computed state of all the transactions that have been processed by a validator.
+The set of accounts represent the current computed state of all the transactions that have been processed by a validator.
 Each validator needs to maintain this entire set.
-Each block that is proposed by the network represents a change to this set, and since each block is a potential rollback point the changes need to be reversible.
+Each block that is proposed by the network represents a change to this set, and since each block is a potential rollback point, the changes need to be reversible.

 Persistent storage like NVMEs are 20 to 40 times cheaper than DDR.
-The problem with persistent storage is that write and read performance is much slower than DDR and care must be taken in how data is read or written to.
+The problem with persistent storage is that write and read performance is much slower than DDR.
+Care must be taken in how data is read or written to.
 Both reads and writes can be split between multiple storage drives and accessed in parallel.
 This design proposes a data structure that allows for concurrent reads and concurrent writes of storage.
 Writes are optimized by using an AppendVec data structure, which allows a single writer to append while allowing access to many concurrent readers.
 The accounts index maintains a pointer to a spot where the account was appended to every fork, thus removing the need for explicit checkpointing of state.

 AppendVec is a data structure that allows for random reads concurrent with a single append-only writer.
 Growing or resizing the capacity of the AppendVec requires exclusive access.
 This is implemented with an atomic

 offset, which is updated at the end of a completed append.

 The underlying memory for an AppendVec is a memory-mapped file.
 Memory-mapped files allow for fast random access and paging is handled by the OS.